The Theory and Practice of Nurture Groups

 Part 3 – Portfolio (An appendix of relevant documents)

-Delegates are provided with assignment guidance and framework.
+Delegates are provided with assignment guidance and framework to support working towards the accreditation.

 Eligibility

 This is a training programme for anyone who wants to establish a Nurture group, or for practitioners who work with children with behavioural, emotional and/or social and developmental needs.
-It is also useful for educators who are looking to instil a ‘nurturing’ ethos within an educational setting.
+It is also useful for educators who want to develop nurture practice and interventions.

 What delegates say